Mistobaan/datasets/docs/add_dataset.md

 ### `DatasetBuilder`

-Each dataset is defined as a subclass of `tfds.core.DatasetBuilder` implementing the following methods:
+Each dataset is defined as a subclass of `tfds.DatasetBuilder` implementing the following methods:

-*   `_info`: builds the `tfds.core.DatasetInfo` object describing the dataset
+*   `_info`: builds the `tfds.DatasetInfo` object describing the dataset
 *   `_download_and_prepare`: to download and serialize the source data to disk
 *   `_as_dataset`: to produce a `tf.data.Dataset` from the serialized data

-Most datasets are defined as subclass `tfds.core.GeneratorBasedBuilder`, which is a subclass of `tfds.core.DatasetBuilder` that simplifies defining a dataset.
+Most datasets are defined as subclass `tfds.GeneratorBasedBuilder`, which is a subclass of `tfds.DatasetBuilder` that simplifies defining a dataset.
 It works well for datasets that can be generated on a single machine.
 Its subclasses implement:

-*   `_info`: builds the `tfds.core.DatasetInfo` object describing the dataset
+*   `_info`: builds the `tfds.DatasetInfo` object describing the dataset
 *   `_split_generators`: downloads the source data and defines the dataset splits
 *   `_generate_examples`: yields `(key, example)` tuples in the dataset from the